 Tamar is a 20-year-old who’s majoring in Child and Youth studies at Brock University.
 She lives with roommates, cooks for herself, socializes with friends, belongs to a club and studies hard just like many other scholars.
 You’d never guess that she was diagnosed with autism at age 2.
 Early ABA intervention really helped Tamar transform from a timid caterpillar into a confident butterfly.
 Here, she shares the highs and lows of her journey.
+Here is Tamar’s story about Autism and ABA.

 As a young girl, one of my biggest challenges was overcoming autism.
 I remember working with a lot of ABA therapists including Shayna Gaunt to improve my fine motor and social skills.
 I always learned with a few other children; we socialized, played board games and traveled to fun locations such as the movies.